- Early Learning

 For your Common Core curriculum.

 Perfect for reinforcing the math skills that students need to master at different grade levels.
-The set includes 600 self-checking questions aligned to national and state math curriculum standards and provide curriculum coverage for 25 important math skill areas.
+The set includes 600 self-checking questions aligned to national and state math curriculum standards and provides curriculum coverage for 25 important math skill areas.
 Set comes with a storage box with 25 skill-area tabs, a reproducible student progress sheet, and guide.

 CCSS Product Alignment